NineWorldsKindred/documents/content/public/outline.md

 		* Anchor tags with a page specific menu could be used if we felt there was too much scrolling
 			* This would probably only be available on desktop presentation

-* Calendar
+* Events
 	* G calendar of events, public view
 	* Heathmoot
-	* Could also be featured along with the calendar page if events were centralized
-		* This would necessatate changing Calendar menu title to Events (or something similar)
+		* Heathmoot can have its own real estate on the events page below the calendar; brief description with a link to the eventbrite page

 * Contact
 	* Simple contact form